CosmoStat/wf-psf/.github/pull_request_template.md

 ## Summary

 > Developers should provide a summary of the proposed changes here and include "closes #<ISSUE NUMBER>" if this addresses an open issue.

+## Validation Test Reports

-> Developers should include validation test reports demonstrating that the reported errors have been solved.
+> Developers should include training and metrics validation test reports demonstrating that all tests passed.

+(Copy and paste the output of validation tests report here in markdown.)

 ## Reviewer Checklist